8 Reasons Why Chickens Should Free-Range

 Free-ranging your chickens means less droppings, less moisture, and a healthier, cleaner environment that is easy for you to manage!

 While I still believe the decision to free-range should be left up to you, I just wanted to give you some food for thought when you are weighing the pros and cons of free-ranging.
-For me, the eight reasons listed above are well worth the risks I take when I free-range my chickens.
+For me, the 8 reasons for free-ranging chickens listed above are well worth the risks I take when I free-range my homestead flock.
 That being said, I still take pre-cautions when free-ranging my flock.
-However, over the years I have become more lenient and more of a risk-taker when it comes to free-ranging my flock because I am willing to accept the consequences that may occur.
-It’s mother nature’s way, and I’m willing to accept that.
+Over the years I have become more lenient and more of a risk-taker when it comes to free-ranging my flock because I am willing to accept the consequences that may occur.
+There can be a balance between flock safety and free-ranging, so just figure out a system that works best for you and your homestead flock!

 Free-ranging your flock on the homestead is a great way to build a self-sufficient flock that is healthy, happy, and productive!
-As a modern pioneer, I want to raise my chickens as naturally as possible and strive towards building a self-sufficient, eco-friendly lifestyle.
-If that describes you as well, I encourage you to sign up for our newsletter, get our Modern Pioneer Starter Package, and collaborate with us on our modern pioneer journey!
+As a modern pioneer, I want to raise my chickens as naturally as possible and strive towards building a self-sufficient lifestyle.
+If that describes you as well, I encourage you to join our newsletter, get our Modern Pioneer Starter Package, and collaborate with us on our modern pioneer journey!